-We carried out this inspection on 19 September 2018.
+We carried out this inspection on 5 March 2019.
 The inspection team comprised of a CQC inspector and a GP specialist advisor.

 Before visiting, we reviewed a range of information we hold about the service and asked the practice to send us some information about the service which we also reviewed.
 During our visit we:

-- Spoke with the lead surgeon. - Reviewed comment cards where patients had shared their views and experiences of the service in the days running up to the inspection. - Reviewed documentary evidence relating to the service and inspected the facilities, equipment and security arrangements. - We reviewed a number of patient records alongside the doctor.
-We needed to do this to understand how the service assessed and documented patients' needs, consent and any treatment required.
+- Spoke with the lead surgeon and the business manager. - Reviewed comment cards where patients had shared their views and experiences of the service in the days running up to the inspection. - Reviewed documentary evidence relating to the service and inspected the facilities, equipment and security arrangements. - We reviewed a number of patient records alongside the doctor.
+We do this to understand how the service assessed and documented patients' needs, consent and any treatment required.